latentspace7/raid/README.md

 - ⚡ **Asynchronous Processing**: Efficiently handles large numbers of posts with async/await
 - 🚀 **Concurrent Operations**: Fetches subreddits and processes AI summaries in parallel
 - 📊 **Smart Organization**: Groups posts by subreddit with statistics
+- ☁️ **Vercel Deployment**: Ready for deployment to Vercel with zero configuration

 ## 🚀 Quick Start